 Cascade Center for Neighborhood Leadership (CCNL)

 NeighborWorks America’s Community Leadership Institute (CLI) is a national training conference that aims to strengthen the voices and leadership skills of residents and key volunteers in NeighborWorks communities.
-For residents, youth and emerging leaders, CLIs provide a framework for learning and a forum for discussing community issues.
-The next CLI will be held in Columbus, Ohio, in October 2016.
+For residents, youth, and emerging leaders, CLIs provide a framework for learning and a forum for discussing community issues.